• Focus Area Regional Energy Markets Regional Energy Markets

 Dongmei Chen

-Fellow Dongmei is a Research Fellow at KAPSARC with a focus on energy trade, energy investment and regional energy cooperation.
-She… Dongmei is a Research Fellow at KAPSARC with a focus on energy trade, energy investment and regional energy cooperation.
+Dongmei is a principal fellow at KAPSARC with a focus on energy trade, energy investment and regional energy cooperation.
 She has more than 20 years of experience in China’s energy and climate change policy development.
 Before joining KAPSARC, she worked at the Institute for Industrial Productivity (IIP) as a senior advisor and head of the China office, developing and disseminating best practices to improve industrial energy productivity.
 Before working at IIP, she worked at WWF China as director of the Climate Change and Energy Program, leading the design and implementation of the Low Carbon City Initiative in partnership with local Chinese governments and international networks.
 Before working at the WWF, she worked at China’s Ministry of Science and Technology, the Ministry of Water Conservation, and the Xinjiang Wind Energy Company.

 Expertise